 As a result, Sukhumvit is packed with great choices for places to tuck into a delicious meal.
+The area’s restaurants were also awarded with a healthy sprinkling of Michelin stars when the guide arrived in Bangkok in 2017.
 Here are our pick of some of the best spots to grab a bite to eat – let us know about your favourites in the comments.

 The folks behind Supanniga Eating Room now have a second location over in Sathorn, but the Thonglor branch is the original.
 The concept here is a mix of eastern and northeastern Thai cooking, inspired by the owner’s grandmother’s recipes from the province of Trat in the east and Khon Kaen in Isaan.
 This modern diner is pulling in the plaudits for dishes that showcase produce from both regions, like the gaeng pa jungle curry, nam prik kai puu chilli dip of crab eggs, and puu jah steamed crabmeat and pork – there are also rotating specials, and a solid cocktail list.

 Daily, 11.30am-2.15pm and 5.30-11pm; Sukhumvit Road Soi 55 (BTS Thonglor); 02-714-7508; www.supannigaeatingroom.com